Progress report for LNC18-412

 The Northern Great Plains (NGPs) is an area where cover crop establishment can be risky due to short growing seasons and/or limited water.
 With the short growing season also comes increased land-use competition between crop and livestock enterprises.
 This study aims to study cover crop and livestock integration in a comprehensive manner so that thorough economic, soil health, and livestock performance variables can be measured during the process of adopting cover crop grazing.
 The project enlists experts in each topic area to ensure the project is conducted appropriately for each discipline represented.
-The project will accelerate the outreach of cover crop and livestock integration through the use of cafe talks, workshops, and on-farm tours.
+The project will accelerate the outreach of cover crop and livestock integration through the use of cafe talks, workshops, with a farmer-focus.
 Demonstrations are simultaneously occurring on-farm to test the adoptability of cover crop grazing on a commercial scale.

 1).
 Evaluate an integrated crop/livestock management strategy of backgrounding weaned calves under a double or relay-cropping system by grazing cover crop and crop residues after cash crop harvest.

 2).
 Evaluate the effect of cover crops and grazing livestock on soil health under a no-till system.

 3).
 Conduct an economic analysis to evaluate the financial impacts of an integrated crop/livestock system in the NGPs.

 4).
 Create public awareness about integrated crop/livestock systems in the NGPs across the state by establishing demonstrations sites and performing outreach.